cnnrbrn/workflow2-content/module-3/lesson-2.md

 Debounce can be used to delay the execution of a function.

-If, for example, you have code that responds to a `keyup` event, you might want to not execute the code on every event if it triggered frequently, especially if it is an expensive operation like an API.
+If, for example, you have code that responds to a `keyup` event, you might want to not execute the code on every event if it triggered frequently, especially if it is an expensive operation\* like an API call.

+> An expensive operation is code that when executed might take a long time to run or use lots of resources like memory

 ```js
 const input = document.querySelector("input");